Mafika-Mahlobo/tshimologong-project/README.md

 cd tshimologong-project
 ```

-7. Install more dependacies using the following cammand or install them manually. (*you might need to run the following command in you C drive*)
+7. Install more dependencies using the following command or install them manually. (*you might need to run the following command in you C drive*)

 ```bash
 pip install -r requirements.txt